arturoidelgado1998/CS172_Assignment1/README.md

 ## Extra Credit:

-Created `docids.txt` where we wrote a text file containing the document file's unique integer
+Created `docids.txt` where we wrote a text file containing the document file's unique integer.

-Created `termids.txt` where we wrote a text file containing the TERMID's unique integer
+Created `termids.txt` where we wrote a text file containing the TERMID's unique integer.

+Created a function for `term_index.txt` which creates an inverted index file containing the position of each term and its unique integer.